Notes from a Lifelong Insomniac on the Best Way to Sleep on a Plane

 5) Save your back

-If you’re on the short side (like me,) take the strain off your back by making sure there’s something for you to rest your feet on.
-Your hand luggage may work – or a pair of upended boots also does the trick.
+If you’re on the short side (like me,) the best way to sleep on a plane involves taking the strain off your back.
+How?
+By making sure there’s something for you to rest your feet on.
+Your hand luggage may work - or a pair of upended boots also does the trick.
 The aim is to try to lodge yourself into position so that no part of you can slip (and hence wake you up) when you finally doze off.
 Worse yet is a body part dangling into the aisle, at the mercy of a trolley thundering through or a deranged and sleep-deprived parent chasing after a small child.

 6) Do not disturb